Get to know myRent with a quick overview video:

 Whether you can claim an expense depends on it being linked to generating rental income.

-For example, subscription fees related to myRent is deductible as the services and resources available are directly associated with managing your investment properties.
+For example, subscription fees related to myRent are deductible as the services and resources available are directly associated with managing your investment properties.

 Motor vehicles